ruby/www.ruby-lang.org/en/news/_posts/2018-10-17-ruby-2-3-8-released.md

 with Windows 10 October 2018 Update for maintenance reasons.

-Ruby 2.3 is now under the state of the security maintenance phase, until the end of the March of 2019.
-After the date, maintenance of Ruby 2.3 will be ended.
-We recommend you start planning migration to newer versions of Ruby, such as 2.5 or 2.4.
+Ruby 2.3 is now under the state of the security maintenance phase, until the end of March of 2019.
+After that date, maintenance of Ruby 2.3 will be ended.
+We recommend you start planning the migration to newer versions of Ruby, such as 2.5 or 2.4.

 ## Download